-We compiled a list of common words and acronyms related to entrepreneurship and small business.
+We at Telsec have compiled a list of common words and acronyms related to entrepreneurship and small business.
 Some you may know and others you may have heard, but did not know what they mean.

 A paid public method of gaining attention to a product or business by paid announcements on radio, TV, print or electronic media such as internet PPC (pay per click).
 Advertising is not to be confused with marketing, public relations or SEO (Search Engine Optimization).
 There are entire websites devoted to just advertising terms and vocabulary.

 An angel investor (also known as a business angel, informal investor, angel funder, or private investor) is an affluent individual who provides capital for a business start-up, usually in exchange for convertible debt or ownership equity while they are trying to find a more substantial investment in a business.
 A small but increasing number of angel investors are now investing online through equity crowdfunding, or are organizing themselves into angel groups.